dontjee/dontjee.github.com/_posts/2013-01-18-unit-testing-with-windows-azure-storage.md

 This approach works but I think we can do better.
 No matter how hard we try, there is always going to be some amount of logic in our data access classes.
 This is where [TechSmith Hyde](http://techsmith.github.com/hyde/) comes in.

 #####Using TechSmith Hyde to unit test access to Azure Table Storage
 The approach that TechSmith Hyde takes is to provide a [fake implementation of table storage](http://www.martinfowler.com/bliki/InMemoryTestDatabase.html) that implements the same `TableStorageProvider` base class that the Azure implementation does.
 This allows the developer to write methods against the generic `TableStorageProvider` interface, then select the proper test/production implementation with dependency injection.
-Both classes have consistent behavior (exceptions thrown, error cases, etc.) regradless of the implementation.
+Both classes have consistent behavior (exceptions thrown, error cases, etc.) regardless of the implementation.
 A simple example is below:

 {% highlight csharp %}
 public class UserRepository